Christopher-Pfeifer/Statistics-Probability/README.md

 Law_of_Large_Numbers - Tutorial of the theorem (Law of Large Numbers)

-Effect Size - The eﬀect size describes the magnitude of a treatment or diﬀerence between two samples.
+Effect Size - Describes the magnitude of a treatment or diﬀerence between two samples.

-Critical Values - Critical values provide an alternative and equivalent way to interpret statistical hypothesis tests to the p-value.
+Critical Values - provide an alternative and equivalent way to interpret statistical hypothesis tests to the p-value.

+Statistical Power - Is the probability of a hypothesis test of ﬁnding an eﬀect if there is an eﬀect to be found